Emma Bunton: 1994–2000: Spice Girls

 The group began a relationship with Simon Fuller of 19 Entertainment and finally signed with him in March 1995.
 During the summer of that year the group toured record labels in London and Los Angeles with Fuller and finally signed a deal with Virgin Records in September 1995.
 From this point on, up to the summer of 1996, the group continued to write and record tracks for their debut album while extensively touring the west coast of the United States, where they had signed a publishing deal with Windswept Pacific.
 On 8 July 1996, the Spice Girls released their debut single "Wannabe" in the United Kingdom.
 In the weeks leading up to the release, the video for "Wannabe", got a trial airing on The Box music channel.
 "Wannabe" proved to be a major hit, topping the UK Singles Chart for seven weeks and also topping the charts in a further 34 countries, including Australia, Denmark, France, Germany and the United States. and becoming the all-time biggest-selling single by an all-female group.
 It was followed by nine further number-one singles from their albums Spice, Spiceworld and Forever.
 Each member of the group received a nickname from the media.
 Bunton was named "Baby Spice".

 Other successful releases followed, including "Say You'll Be There", "2 Become 1", "Who Do You Think You Are" and "Mama" from Spice, and "Spice Up Your Life", "Too Much", "Stop" and "Viva Forever" from Spiceworld.
 In 1999, she presented Emma on VH1.
-She recorded "(Hey You) Free Up Your Mind" for the film Pokémon: The First Movie and contributed background vocals to Melanie B's song "Sophisticated Lady", which appeared as a B-side to her single "Word Up".
-In November 1999 she released her debut solo single, a cover of What I Am in collaboration with Tin Tin Out.
+She recorded" (Hey You) Free Up Your Mind" for the film Pokémon: The First Movie and contributed background vocals to Melanie B's song "Sophisticated Lady", which appeared as a B-side to her single "Word Up".
+In November 1999, she released her debut single outside of her work with the Spice Girls, a cover of "What I Am" in collaboration with Tin Tin Out.
 In 2000, after the release of the group's comeback single, a double A-side of "Holler"/"Let Love Lead The Way" and the third studio album, Forever, which charted at number two in the UK, the Spice Girls stopped recording, concentrating on their solo careers in regards to their foreseeable future.
-She also provided background vocals for Melanie B's album track, "Hotter", which appeared on the latter's debut solo studio album Hot in October 2000.